heterorefactor/heterorefactor/experiments/Recursive/README.md

 ### What Happened Behind

 You can always check the `Makefile` to see what is performed.
-For your convience, we present the overall reproduce steps.
+For your convenience, we present the overall reproduce steps.
 You can also perform these steps manually.

 #### Invariant Detection

-We use the `instrument` mode of HeteroRefactor to refactor the kernel code to produce a profile file at a given location, then compile and run with a testdata with given size.
+We use the `instrument` mode of HeteroRefactor to refactor the kernel code to produce a profile file at a given location, then compile and run with a testdata with the given size.
 We parse the profile file to produce an invariant file as the new input of HeteroRefactor for `rec` mode.
 This is the target `invariant` in the Makefile.
 It performs the following operations: